 |Quality of Writing||10%|

 The Board assigns each paper a grade based on the above criteria and weight, writing a detailed commentary justifying each grade.
 The Editor-in-Chief then averages the scores.
 The ten submissions with the highest averaged scores are automatically offered staff positions.
 The Editor-in-Chief then establishes a cut-off point for the averaged scores.
 The Law Review does not further consider submissions graded below the cut-off point.

 In the third and final stage, the Law Review may select at its discretion additional staff members based on the combined average of the submission’s grade and the author’s grade point average.

 Applicants in the Minority Student Program (“MSP”) indicate this on a card included with their submissions.
 This card is kept in a sealed envelope until completion of the final phase of grading.
 At that point, an overall ratio is generated by comparing the number of applicants who submitted MSP cards to the overall number of applicants.
 No further applicants are accepted if the proportion of applicants who submitted MSP cards and who were already accepted for staff positions is equal to or greater than the overall ratio.
-If the proportion is less than the overall ratio, additional applicants who submitted MSP cards may be admitted in the order of their ranking until the accepted proportion roughly equals the overall ratio.
+If the proportion is less than the overall ratio, additional applicants who submitted MSP cards shall be admitted in the order of their ranking until the accepted proportion roughly equals the overall ratio.
 The MSP factor is thus applied only to those applicants who were placed in the second read by virtue of having demonstrated the ability to produce Law Review-quality work.